Konavade

 Konavade (or Konawade) is a village in Kolhapur, Maharashtra.
 In ancient times, Konavade was known as Konijavada.
-Konavade, spelt officially as 'Konvade', is located on the banks of Vedganga, a tributary of the river Panchganga.
+Konavade, spelt officially as 'Konawade', is located on the banks of Vedganga, a tributary of the river Panchganga.

 History

 The ancient name of Konavade was Konijavada.
 It is mentioned on a copper plate inscription found at Khasbagh Maidan, Kolhapur.
 This inscription dates back to the time of King Gandaraditya of the Shilahar dynasty.
 According to the text on this inscription, in Shaka year 1048, King Gandaraditya granted two nivartan (contemporary unit of land measurement) of land to 12 Brahmins for living and subsistence at the village Komnijavada in Kodavali division of Mirinji country.
 According to scholars, Mirinji country is present-day Miraj in Sangli, Kodavalli division is Kodoli near Kolhapur, and Komnijavada is the Konavade village in Bhudargad tehsil.
 This copper plate inscription is preserved in the Rajaram College Museum in Kolhapur.

 Etymology

 The modern name of the village, Konavade is an abbreviation of its ancient name Komnijavada.